stancel/git-download-mautic/README.md

 Requirements
 ------------

 Need to already have MySQL / MariaDB / Percona Server and your webserver (Apache or Nginx) already setup and configured.
-The defaults assume a Debian based Linux (Ubuntu, Debian, etc.) with a default webserver document root of `/var/www/html` to install the SuiteCRM software.
+The defaults assume a Debian based Linux (Ubuntu, Debian, etc.) with a default webserver document root of `/var/www/html` to install the Mautic software.
 You can override those default variables if that is not the case.

 Role Variables
 --------------